Opeseen/SQL_College_Database/README.md

 # SQL_College_Database

-**Data base creation of student classes in college and and analyzing their performance**
+**Data base creation of student classes in college and analyzing their performance**